ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ...
 ```

-To actually run this in the browser I needed to jump through a couple more hoops but I spare you the details.
+To actually run this in the browser, I needed to jump through a couple more hoops but I spare you the details.
 I packaged the result and uploaded it to [npm](https://www.npmjs.com/package/qlue-ls): a JavaScript repository.
 Now we can install the package using npm and access it from a JavaScript file: